Stephen Milne: 2010

 On 9 April 2010, St Kilda played Collingwood in a Round 3 match.
-During the quarter time break, words were exchanged between Milne and the Collingwood coach, Mick Malthouse, the focus of which in the media was an alleged comment Malthouse made calling Milne a 'rapist'.
+During the quarter-time break, words were exchanged between Milne and the Collingwood coach, Mick Malthouse, the focus of which in the media was an alleged comment Malthouse made calling Milne a 'rapist'.
 In a statement released by Collingwood, Malthouse apologised for his comments for which he was also fined $7500 by the AFL.
 Milne also stated that some comments he made to an opposition coach were inappropriate.

 Under coach Ross Lyon, he has continued to develop his forward defensive skills and setting up play in addition to his ability to score goals.

 Milne kicked his 400th career goal on 4 June 2010, in Round 11 against Richmond, scoring five goals for the game.

 Mine played his 200th game the following week on 13 June 2010, in Round 12 against Fremantle, scoring four goals for the game.

 He received three Goal of the Year nominations in 2010 in Rounds 5, 11 and 12.

 St Kilda qualified for the 2010 AFL finals series in third position and won through to the 2010 Grand Final after wins over Geelong in the qualifying finals and Western Bulldogs in the preliminary finals.

 Milne played in the drawn 2010 AFL Grand Final, in which he kicked two of St Kilda ten goals for the game against Collingwood.
 He was involved in the game's pivotal moment: St Kilda was trailing by one point with 90 seconds remaining, a 60m running shot by Lenny Hayes landed 10m in front of the right behind post and in the vicinity of Milne and his opponent; the ball took one bounce 45° left toward the goal, then another bounce 90° right and went through for the tying behind, eluding Milne's efforts to gather the unpredictable ball.
 Some retrospective views of the match have criticised Milne for allowing the ball to bounce rather than attacking the ball harder, although whether this would even have been possible is debatable.
 St Kilda ended up losing the grand final replay the following week.

 He was St Kilda's leading goalkicker in 2010 with 55 goals for the season prior to the 2010 AFL Grand Final Replay.

 2011

 In St Kilda's Round 21 home game against the Magpies, Milne became the first player in the history of the league to kick 300 goals at Docklands Stadium.
 He overtook the previous record of 299 set by former player Matthew Lloyd.

 Milne kicked the record-breaking goal in the final quarter.
-He is currently fifth on St Kilda's list of leading goal kickers in the club's history.
+He is currently fifth on St Kilda's list of leading goalkickers in the club's history.

-Milne was selected in the 2011 All-Australian team in the forward-pocket.
+Milne was selected in the 2011 All-Australian team in the forward pocket.
 This was the first time in his career that Milne had been selected in the All-Australian team.